 back

-update panoramas with lost original files to cube faces and back to equirectangular for html5
+update panoramas with lost source files to cube faces and back to equirectangular for html5

-When you want some more files to train on: "legacy zipped files"
+If you want more files to train on: "legacy zipped files"

 1. circular panorama

 I normally use Pano2VR 5 (https://ggnome.com/) on my old Apple computer with Mac OS 10.14.6, (where I still have QuickTime Pro) to convert QTVRs to html5.
-When that doesn't work, ffmpeg might work if the file at least can be opened.
+When that doesn't work, ffmpeg might work.

 Extract zipped file